hotosm/docs/docs/tools-summary.md

 Resulting data needs to be validated.

-Another tool, MapSwipe, can help with this & may be part of the solution.
-However, TM allows mapping to be done **collaboratively**.
+> Another tool, MapSwipe, also fills this niche but takes a much more minimalistic
+> approach.
+>
+> It allows users without any prior OSM or mapping experience to contribute more
+> effectively, from a mobile device or web browser.

 ### fAIr